 - a technical issue prevents the validation transaction to complete, like e.g. networking issues, or institutional login service is not available.

 In such cases the transaction flow stops and InAcademia is not able to inform you of any status with regards to this transaction.
-To mitigate against this, it is recommended you periodically check your internal system for such stale transactions.

 To properly test the implementation of your client, you need to first test against the InAcademia integration testing platform.
 To connect to the test platform you must have completed client registration as described in the “Register your client” section.
 Upon registration you will be provided with credentials for testing.

 To use the integration testing platform, you need to use the following endpoints:

 OIDCProvider Issuer (optional): https://op.srv-test.inacademia.org